 Before you begin to plan your event, do take a moment to consider your responsibilities as the event organiser.
-As well as these "Help Notes" you are strongly advised to consult the Health and Safety Executive's (HSE's) publication "The Purple Guide" a guide to health, safety and welfare at music and similar events.
+As well as these "Help Notes" you are strongly advised to consult the Events Industry Forum's publication The Purple Guide a guide to health, safety and welfare at music and similar events.